marktsuchida/ssstr/README.md

 ABI compatibility will be maintained more strictly: the memory layout of the `ss8str` object will not change on a given platform (if it ever does, the type, header, and library will be renamed).
-This applies even to versions prior to 1.0.
+This will apply to any version following the 0.1.0 release; until then, things might change.

 (Note, however, that true binary compatibility requires that all copies of **Ssstr** code that exchange (mutable) `ss8str` objects are built with